leoreyes84/spring-microservices/README.md

 - H2 configuration
 - Creating repository to connect resource with H2 DB
 - Create User (one to many) post relation and resources

+## 02 - limits-service
+- Read properties from configuration (Config class and application.properties)